What's at stake as Trump Org. trial deliberations continue

 Deborah Tarasoff, the accounts payable supervisor, was next.
 Then came Weisselberg, who testified as the prosecution’s star witness in exchange for a promised five-month jail sentence.

-Prosecutors also called a forensic accountant who works for the Manhattan district attorney’s office and an auditor for the state tax agency.
+Prosecutors also called a forensic accountant for the Manhattan district attorney’s office and an auditor for the state tax agency.

 The defense rested after calling just two witnesses: Bender, whom company lawyers sought to discredit and treat as a hostile witness, and a paralegal who appeared briefly to verify tax information referenced in a 2013 email that Weisselberg sent to Bender.